occipital/django-content-settings/docs/contribute.md

 After setting up the env you need `make cs-test-migrate` to create a db for the project, then you can `make cs-test` to start local runserver with content settings configured or `make cs-test-shell` to access to shell of the content settings.

+### Docker container to test different backends

+To test and adjusts MySQL backend we have docker compose file for current cs_test project.
+To built it use `make cs-test-docker-build` and `make cs-test-docker-up` to start.
+Feel free to adjust docker for your needs and tests.

 ## When you update documentation

 Creating good documentation is hard, and there is always room for making it better.
 I would really appreciate you help here, but don't forget a couple of things: